 Certainly, translation aims to bridge the gap between civilisations.
 In 2007, I trained as an audiovisual translator at ITIRI (the Institute of translators and interpreters and international affairs of the University of Strasbourg) with the intention of linking the world of images to the world of writing by putting the meaning across: subtitles.

 Then, this specialities can be applied to:

 - Digital cinema

 We can also offer transcription services both in Spanish and French.
-We leaved for many years in Latin America and we travelled across and shared with many people.
+We lived for many years in Latin America and we travelled across and shared with many people.
 We know part of the argots and local accents from different countries (Argentina, Chile, Mexico, Colombia, Uruguay, Ecuador and Venezuela).